clambro/black-hole-thesis/docs/description.md

 ### Error Analysis

 These results certainly look satisfying, but how do we know that they are correct?
-As anyone who has ever done numerical analysis can tell you, just because a simulation is stable, does not mean it is correct (and vice versa, just because it is correct does not mean it will be stable).
-We will demonstrate three independent proofs that our simulation is converging as expected with fourth order accuracy.
+As anyone who has ever done numerical analysis can tell you, just because a simulation is stable does not mean it is correct (and vice versa, just because it is correct does not mean it will be stable).
+We will provide three independent proofs that our simulation is converging as expected with fourth order accuracy.

 #### Conservation of Energy